-On September 4, the King Country Superior Court issued an order the requires the HIV-infected man to obey a previous court order he received that states he should attend counselling sessions and be present in all his treatment appointments scheduled by the public health officials.
+On September 4, the King County Superior Court issued an order the requires the HIV-infected man to obey a previous court order he received that states he should attend counseling sessions and be present in all his treatment appointments scheduled by the public health officials.

 Today, people with HIV are given antiretroviral treatment therapy to control the spread of the virus inside the body.